-- 20.1.
-All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 20.2.
-All staff recognise that peer on peer issues may include, but may not be limited to: - 20.2.1.
-Bullying (including cyber bullying - 20.2.2.
-Racial abuse - 20.2.3.
-Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - 20.2.4.
-Sexual violence and sexual harassment - 20.2.5.
-Abuse related to sexual orientation or identity - 20.2.6.
-Sexting as set out in section 17 - 20.2.7.
-Initiation type violence and rituals - 20.2.8.
-Emotional abuse - 20.3.
-The following will be considered when dealing with incidents: - 20.3.1.
-Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or LAC - 20.3.2.
-Whether the perpetrator has previously tried to harm or intimidate pupils - 20.3.3.
-Any concerns about the intentions of the alleged perpetrator - 20.4.
-In order to minimise the risk of peer on peer abuse taking place, school must: - 20.4.1.
-Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - 20.4.2.
-Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them
+- 18.1 All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 18.2 All staff recognise that peer on peer issues may include, but may not be limited to: - 18.2.1 Bullying (including cyber bullying - 18.2.2 Racial abuse - 18.2.3 Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - 18.2.4 Sexual violence and sexual harassment - 18.2.5 Abuse related to sexual orientation or identity - 18.2.6 Sexting as set out in section 17 - 18.2.7 Initiation type violence and rituals - 18.2.8 Emotional abuse - 18.3 The following will be considered when dealing with incidents: - 18.3.1 Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or LAC

-- 20.4.3.
-Have systems in place for any pupil to be able to voice concerns - 20.4.4.
-Develop robust risk assessments if appropriate - 20.4.5.
-Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 20.5.
-We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
+- 18.3.2 Whether the perpetrator has previously tried to harm or intimidate pupils - 18.3.3 Any concerns about the intentions of the alleged perpetrator - 18.4 In order to minimise the risk of peer on peer abuse taking place, school must: - 18.4.1 Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - 18.4.2 Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - 18.4.3 Have systems in place for any pupil to be able to voice concerns - 18.4.4 Develop robust risk assessments if appropriate - 18.4.5 Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 18.5 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation.
-Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 20.6.
-Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2019 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
-Sexual violence and sexual harassment between children in schools and colleges GOV.UK - 20.7.
-The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
-'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is a criminal offence.
-Anyone of any gender, can be a victim.
+Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 18.6 Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2019 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Sexual violence and sexual harassment between children in schools and colleges GOV.UK

-21. Cultural Issues
+19. Cultural Issues

-- 21.1.
-As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
-This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 21.2.
-Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.
+- 19.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
+This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 19.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.

-22. So Called 'Honour' Based Abuse
+20. So Called 'Honour' Based Violence